 Measure the lemon segments and juices (removing any seeds).
 You should have about 1 cup.
 Add the segments and juices to the pot.
 Add butter.
 Sprinkle pectin over the mixture and bring it to a boil, stirring constantly.

 Add sugar all at once.
 Return to full boil, stirring constantly.
 Boil hard for one minute.
-Remove the pot from the heat and stir in the crystallized ginger.
-Skim any foam from the surface of the marmalade.
+Remove the pot from the heat and skim any foam from the surface of the marmalade.
 Ladle the marmalade into hot sterilized jars and process them in a hot water bath for 10 minutes.

 |Amount per serving|